MikeSusutZZ/Project-Quazar/README.md

 <h2 id="frontend"> :tv: Frontend Team</h2>

-The Frontend team is responsible for creating the following:
+The Frontend team was responsible for creating the following:

 ### Design Elements